bholben/AngularJS-1.X-CoffeeScript-StyleGuide/README.md

           ...
     ```

-  - **Naming conventions:** Never `ng-*` prefix custom directives, they might conflict future native directives.
-It is recommended to prefix all custom directives with company or project-specific characters to reduce the liklihood of naming collisions with 3rd party directives you may import.
-Also see [general name convention comment](#general-angular) about lowerCamelCasing directive names.
+  - **Naming conventions:** Never prefix custom directives with `ng-`, they might conflict with future native directives.
+It is recommended to prefix all custom directives with company or project-specific characters to reduce the liklihood of naming collisions with 3rd party directives.
+Also see [general name convention comment](#angular-naming-conventions) about lowerCamelCasing directive names.

-  - **controllerAs**: Use the `controllerAs` syntax inside Directives as well.
+  - **controllerAs:** Use the `controllerAs` syntax inside Directives as well.

 **[Back to top](#table-of-contents)**

 ## Filters

-  - **Global filters**: Create global filters using `angular.filter()` only.
+  - **Global filters:** Create global filters using `angular.filter()` only.
 Never use local filters inside controllers or services so as to enhance testing and reusability.

     ```coffeescript
     # avoid
     angular.module 'someApp'
     .controller 'SomeCtrl', class SomeCtrl
-    SomeCtrl
       constructor: ->

         @startsWithLetterA = (items) ->
           items.filter (item) ->
             /^a/i.test item.name